Carroll School of Management

 The following two Carroll School courses are required:

 - BSLW6001 Leading for Social Impact (spring of senior year)

-The electives must also come from one of the three social impact Focus Areas listed below, and described further on our Managing for Social Impact and the Public Good website.
+The electives are described further on our Managing for Social Impact and the Public Good website.

 A course taken during a semester abroad may be approved as an elective counting toward the Managing for Social Impact minor, but such courses must be pre-approved by the directors of the program before enrollment if they are to be counted.
 After a student completes the pre-approval process, credit for courses taken abroad will only be granted upon the student’s return from the program, based on the graded work completed for the course.

 For questions about the Managing for Social Impact minor, contact the Carroll School Senior Associate Dean's Office at firstname.lastname@example.org.